Hiring people with disabilities boosts bottom line, says entrepreneur

 At the request of Nunavut Disabilities Makinnasuaqtiit Society, Wafer will be in Iqaluit from Sept.
 18 to Sept.
 22.

-He has a number of activities planned including a presentation on inclusive hiring at the Astro Theatre Sept.
-19, a business round table and individual meetings with Nunavut government officials and local employers.
+He has a number of activities planned including a Sept.
+19 presentation on inclusive hiring at the Astro Theatre, a business round table and individual meetings with Nunavut government officials and local employers.

 “There is a clear economic case for real inclusion, real jobs for real pay,” he said in his email.